sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 **Report** On GitHub, in the doc folder, create a file architecture.md.
 Describe this IoT stack with text and diagrams.

 There is no clear standard to represent an IoT Architecture.
 Your diagram should focus on what you think is important to communicate.
-However, keep in mind that your audience can be very divers from a Designer to a software or data engineering.
+However, keep in mind that your audience can be very divers from a Designer to software or data engineering.

 # Step 3: Logs

-It is common for software to generate logs, so that the maintainers can monitor it and look for information when things go wrong.
+It is common for software to generate logs so that the maintainers can monitor it and look for information when things go wrong.

 TODO log exploration

 In the Raspberry Pi image that you downloaded from Bucket, we installed a couple of Python scripts.
-Instead of looking a the the code, that we do not understand yet, let's looks at the logs of these scripts.
+Instead of looking a the code, that we do not understand yet, let's looks at the logs of these scripts.

 ## Task 3.1 Find the Logs